kylephillips/wp-nested-pages/readme.txt

 * Works with any post type
 * Works on touch-enabled devices

-For more information visit [nestedpages.com](http://nestedpages.com).
+For more information visit [hookandfilter.com](https://hookandfilter.com/plugins/nested-pages/).

-For development inquiries or to submit security notices, please visit the [Github repository](https://github.com/kylephillips/wp-nested-pages).

 **Important: Nested Pages requires WordPress version 3.8 or higher, and PHP version 5.4 or higher.**